Ralph Wood Figures

 II.
 Ralph Wood enamel-painted figures from the same molds used for figures with impressed numbers.

-Each figure in Section II is unnumbered but matches a counterpart with impressed numbers in Section I above.
-The number on the picture corresponds to the number in Section 1.
+Each figure in Section II is not numbered but is attribute to Ralph Wood either because it matches a counterpart with impressed numbers listed or pictured in Section I above, or because it corresponds with a recorded colored glaze version of the figure.
+The number on the picture corresponds to the picture or list number in Section 1, or to the number used on a colored glaze figure.

 The "A" before each number indicates that the figure is attributed to the Ralph Wood group.
 Multiple features support attribution.
 A number alone is not sufficient.